 DAILY CLEANING CHECKLIST

-Our home appears fresh and beautiful, besides safe when it is clean.
+Our home feels pleasant when it is tidy.

-Daily cleaning prevents the chance of disease and brings a bright outlook to our lives.
+Daily cleaning reduces the chance of disease and brings a bright outlook to our lives.

-Yet you don’t have to dust, scrub, wipe, or shine everything every day in your home to keep it clean.
+Yet you don’t have to dust, scrub, wipe, or polish everything in your home each day to keep it clean.

 You just have to focus on a few things daily.